fsprncnv/fisrv-woocommerce-plugin/readme.txt

 You can install the plugin from the WordPress website.
 Alternatively, you can manually install the plugin by uploading the ZIP file from the WordPress administration environment, or by uploading the plugin using (s)FTP.
-To make use of the plugins, please follow the following steps: â€¢       Revert to the classic WooCommerce checkout and disable WooCommerce Blocks â€¢       Activate the Payment Method in WooCommerce
+To make use of the plugins, please follow the following steps:
+1. Revert to the classic WooCommerce checkout and disable WooCommerce Blocks
+2. Activate the Payment Method in WooCommerce
-â€¢       Get API Credentials
+3. Get API Credentials
 A detailed description of each task can be found on the [Fiserv Developer Portal](https://docs.fiserv.dev/public/docs/woocommerce).